morpho-matters/morpholib/docs/guides/skits.md

         return ball
 ```

 However, I don't think this is the best practice for using images within Skits.
 The reason is the method ``makeFrame()`` is actually called on every single frame draw of an animation.
-And right now, it calls for the construction of a new ``Image`` figure on each an every single frame draw, which could result in it having to read the image file in from disk *every single frame draw*, which is not efficient.
+And right now, it calls for the construction of a new ``Image`` figure on every single frame draw, which could result in it having to read the image file in from disk *every single frame draw*, which is not efficient.

 To get around this, I usually define a generic base Image figure *outside* of ``makeFrame()``, and use it as the source when constructing an Image figure *within* ``makeFrame()``.
 Something like this: